The Create Distance Mate Generation Task will create a Distance Mate, in an Assembly, between Reference Planes in each Component.

 Mating planes can be multiple levels deep.
 For example, the rule:

-[Plane Name]@[Generated model name]@[Generated sub sub assembly name]@[Generated sub assembly name]-[Instance number] would be valid.
+[Plane Name]@[Generated model name]-[Instance number]@[Generated sub sub assembly name]-[Instance number]@[Generated sub assembly name]-[Instance number]

 When filling out the Entity Names it is important to remember to add a space after the end of your model name before your quote otherwise the task will not work.
 For example "Part "&DWSpecificationId .